-Located on a quintessential West Village corner as its name suggests, Corner Bistro is a bohemian bar and burger joint that’s been serving famous locals for more than a century.
-Their website says “the original ambiance is pretty much unchanged,” and that couldn’t be truer.
-The original wood bar and tin-paneled ceiling have been around since Ernest Hemingway, Ezra Pound and E.E.
-Cummings were regulars.
+Located on a quintessential West Village corner, as its name suggests, Corner Bistro is a bohemian bar and burger joint that’s been serving New York locals for more than a century.
+Their website says “the original ambience is pretty much unchanged,” and from experience, I can say that’s true.
+The original wood bar and tin-paneled ceiling have been around since Ernest Hemingway, Ezra Pound, and E.E.
+Cummings were regulars here.

-In a neighborhood known for its pricey, upmarket restaurants, Corner Bistro’s no-frills menu is refreshing.
-The famous Bistro Burger with cheese, bacon and onions, as well as a pile of fries, is served on a paper plate for under $ 10.
-It’s hands-down the best burger in New York.
-At the bar, the beer is equally cheap with $ 3 mugs of McSorley’s.
+West Village is known for its pricey, upmarket restaurants, so Corner Bistro’s no-frills menu is a welcome addition to the relentless chichi of the neighborhood.
+The Bistro Burger with cheese, bacon, and onions, as well as a pile of fries, is served on a paper plate for less than $ 10.
+It’s a close call, but if I had to name my favorite burger in New York, this would be it – if for no other reason than its sheer simplicity.
+At the bar, the beer is equally cheap, with $ 3 mugs of McSorley’s.

 Special tip: Corner Bistro is crowded almost every night of the week.
 Skip the many brunch spots in West Village and head here on a quiet Saturday or Sunday morning for a burger and a Bloody Mary at the bar.
 Cash only.